 - 1. Select and coach individual participants in the skills necessary for excellent achievement in the sport. - 2.
 Plan and schedule a regular program of practice in season. - 3.
 Work closely with the athletic director in scheduling interscholastic contests. - 4.
 Maintain and recommend the purchase of equipment, supplies, and uniforms. - 5.
 Maintain and possess the necessary physical forms, insurance eligibility forms, medical release forms and records as required by ASAA, KPSAA, and the local school. - 6.
 Oversee the safety conditions of the facility or the area in which the assigned sport is conducted at all times students are present. - 7.
 Establish performance criteria for participation in interscholastic competition in the sport. - 8.
 Enforce discipline and sportsmanlike behavior at all times.
 Establish and oversee penalties for breach of such standards by individual students. - 9.
 Maintain personal/professional conduct and dress standards commensurate with the ideals of the KPBSD interscholastic activity program. - 10.
 Be familiar with all pertinent rules, regulations, policies, and procedures of KPSAA, and the local school. - 11.
 Perform other duties pertinent to the sport as assigned by the principal or designee. - 12.
 Share responsibilities listed under Section XVIII, Athletic Director's Responsibilities as delegated by the principal (for schools not having an athletic director). - 13.
 Ensure that chaperones accompany each sex for all school-sponsored, overnight activities and ensure appropriate behavior occurs. - 14.
 Agree to the use of the Middle School Coach's Evaluation Form (Appendix F/Evaluations).
 This form is for use by the administrator, athletic director, and/or the activity sponsor for the purpose of improvement only. - 15.
 Be currently certified in First Aid, Concussion in Sports, and Sudden Cardiac Arrest as required by ASAA regulation, and have a fully equipped first aid kit on hand. - 16.
-Fall and spring coaches are to be certified in Heat Illness Prevention (free NFHS course) as recommended by ASAA.
-This requirement will be managed at the school site level. - 17.
-Possess and be familiar with the national federation handbook for his/her sport. - 18.
-Be responsible for filling out an accident report for any significant injury and filing it with the student's health records. - 19.
-In most cases, it is not appropriate for coaches to have their own children accompany the team and be present in the bench area. - 20.
-Have all training rules and regulations signed by parents and on file with building administrator. - 21.
+Possess and be familiar with the national federation handbook for his/her sport. - 17.
+Be responsible for filling out an accident report for any significant injury and filing it with the student's health records. - 18.
+In most cases, it is not appropriate for coaches to have their own children accompany the team and be present in the bench area. - 19.
+Have all training rules and regulations signed by parents and on file with building administrator. - 20.
 To immediately report any KPSAA policy/rule violations to the building administrator.